kafeiinteractif/offline-mode/README.md

 <!-- .slide: data-background-color="#8B4524" -->
 ## Service Worker PWA Drupal Module

+ - has support for "installing" the site, icon config
+ - choose standalone app, fullscreen mode, minimal UI
+ - pick what URLs to cache on install
  - intended to help speed up CSS and JS
- - has support for "installing" the site

- - tries to be aware of images and other assets but does not currently cache them
+ - tries to be aware of images, etc. but does not cache them
- - surprisingly has some support for background sync
- - cache key is hardcoded, hard to update
+ - cache key is hard to update